terbb/terbb.github.io/README.md

 This is a custom theme for Jekyll that I built from scratch.
 I learned a lot of CSS.

 ## To-do
-* Clean up CSS into SCSS
-* Re-work everything into one page
-* Make mobile-friendly
+* Continue cleaning up folders and variables and stuff.
+* Add new posts and projects.

 ## Technologies

-Jekyll, Materialize CSS Framework, Font-Awesome and Google Fonts.
+Jekyll, Bootstrap, Font-Awesome and Google Fonts.